 Doctors may prescribe sucralfate Other drugs for stomach acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more , which helps coat and heal the stomach and also prevents irritation.

-When gastritis is caused by H. pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
-The infection is caused... read more , antibiotics are also prescribed.
+When gastritis is caused by H. pylori infection Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
+The... read more , antibiotics are also prescribed.

-People with erosive gastritis must avoid taking drugs that irritate the stomach lining (such as NSAIDs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more ).
+People with erosive gastritis must avoid taking drugs that irritate the stomach lining (such as NSAIDs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more ).
 Some doctors prescribe proton pump inhibitors or H2 blockers to help protect the stomach lining.